 Perhaps the most promising form of brain training is relational skill training, which a 2016 study showed can boost IQ and scholastic aptitude.
 Relational aptitude does not refer to interpersonal social interactions but rather to the competence in dealing with a wide variety of abstract relationships between things in our environment.
 For instance, Relational Frame Theory (RFT) states that understanding that the opposite of an opposite relation is the same relation, or that if A is more than B then B must be less than A.

 Another study published in the British Journal of Educational Psychology picked off from where Cassidy et al. left off.
 The researchers split 28 children aged between 10 and 11 into two groups.
 One group was assigned to SMART (Strengthening Mental Abilities with Relational Training), which taught the children to derive complex relationships between nonsense words across thousands of examples and using trial-by-trial feedback (e.g., Cug is the same as Vek, Vek is opposite to Mer, Mer is opposite to Gew, Is Cug the same as Gew?).
-The second group was assigned to ScratchTM training, an online computer coding training programme produced by the Massachusetts Institute of Technology.
+The second group was assigned to ScratchTM training, an online computer coding training program produced by the Massachusetts Institute of Technology.
 Irrespective of what group they were part of, all participants received 29 hours of training.

 Before and after their training, the participants completed various IQ tests (WASI, WIAT-II, and WISC-IV) and a standardized scholastic aptitude test (SAT).
 The relational skills training group improved their scores on all but one of the tests.
 Meanwhile, the Scratch group did not experience any significant increase in their test scores, IQ or otherwise.